aadilMohd/ilmore-resume-project-backend/README.md

-# Campus Copilot API 🚀
+# Ilmora Resume API 🚀

-Campus Copilot is a powerful, AI-driven resume analysis backend built with FastAPI.
+Ikmora is a powerful, AI-driven resume analysis backend built with FastAPI.
 It helps candidates optimize their resumes against specific Job Descriptions (JDs) using advanced LLMs like Google Gemini.

 ## ✨ Features